 The number of interchanges on the Turnpike is currently at thirty-one (31).
 Despite the age of the facility infrastructure, the interchanges and toll plazas are serving their intended function.
 The pavement resurfacing program for the Turnpike ramps is required to continue to keep the ramp pavement safe and smooth.
 Some of the tolling equipment, such as the toll booths frame and siding, toll booth HVAC, server room HVAC, and the utility building HVAC system, are in need of dedicated maintenance/replacement.
-Capital funds have been appropriated to fund the replacement of the aforementioned items on an as-needed basis, AECOM recommends this continue.
+Capital funds have been appropriated to fund the replacement of the aforementioned items on an as-needed basis and it is recommended this continue.

-The OTIC has been operating with E-ZPass® for over twelve (12) years and continues to benefit from the electronic tolling system.
-Enhancements continue to be made to further streamline this service for the patrons of the Ohio Turnpike, including an upgrade to the credit card processing system which decreased processing times significantly.
+The OTIC has been operating with E-ZPass® for fourteen (14) years and continues to benefit from the electronic tolling system.
 To enhance toll operation efficiencies, a total of fourteen (14) Automatic Toll Payment Machines (ATPMs) were installed at Toll Plazas TP-59, TP-64, TP-110, TP-118, TP-142, TP-180 and TP-209 in 2018.
-Construction of two (2) additional toll lanes for Toll Plaza 180 were completed in 2019, which included two (2) additional ATPMs.
+To help traffic flow through the plazas two (2) additional toll lanes were added to Toll Plaza 180 (2019) and one (1) additional lane was added to Toll Plaza 64 (2023) and Toll Plaza 152 (2023).
 Furthermore, the Commission initiated a Toll Collection System and Customer Service Center Strategic Plan in 2016 to evaluate the current systems and plan for their upgrade in the near future.

 The Ohio Turnpike's Toll Collection System and Customer Service Center Modernization Plan is expected to provide operational efficiency and meet the needs of customers into the foreseeable future.
 The plan, adopted by the Commission on December 18, 2017, includes the implementation of highway speed E-ZPass lanes at four (4) mainline locations, Westgate, MP 49, MP 211, and Eastgate.
-Construction of the new mainline toll plazas at Westgate (MP 4), MP 49, MP 211, and Eastgate is currently underway.
-This plan also includes the removal of nine (9) existing Toll Plazas (Toll Plazas 13 to 39, and Toll Plazas 215 to 234) after the operationalizing of the modernized toll collection system which is expected to be complete in mid 2023.
+Construction of the three (3) new mainline toll plazas at Westgate (MP 4), MP 49, and MP 211 is completed, and the renovations of Eastgate (MP 239) are currently underway.
+This plan also includes the removal of nine (9) existing Toll Plazas (Toll Plazas 13 to 39, and Toll Plazas 215 to 234) after the operationalizing of the modernized toll collection system which is now expected to be complete in late 2023.
 In addition, the plan calls for the installation of an additional forty-eight (48) ATPMs and the removal of all toll lane gates from all Ohio Turnpike Toll Plaza entrance lanes and in E-ZPass-Only Exit lanes.
 Toll lane gates will remain in non E-ZPass Exit Lanes.
 For toll enforcement, license plate image capture cameras are planned for installation to prevent revenue loss.

-Interchange resurfacing continued in 2022, with a portion of the mainline ramps being resurfaced at TP 187.
-Additionally, the Commission completed the upgrade of the roadway lighting at Interchange 173 in 2022 with high-efficiency LED luminaires that significantly decrease maintenance and energy costs.
+Interchange resurfacing continued in 2023, with all the interchange ramps being resurfaced at TP 118.
+Additionally, the Commission completed the upgrade of the roadway lighting at Interchanges 71 and 152 in 2023 with high-efficiency LED luminaires that significantly decrease maintenance and energy costs.